rafidka/github-downloader/README.md

 There are multiple reasons actually:

-- I would like to download the top repositories (by star or fork count), which requires a call to GitHub APIs.
+- I would like to download the top repositories (by star or fork count), which requires a call to GitHub API.

 - Making a large number of `git clone` requests can potentially cause throttling, hence a retry mechanism is required.

+- If the execution breaks midway for any reason, re-executing it will skip the repositories that were already downloaded.

-- For model training, one only needs the source files, so other files need to be cleaned to avoid a considerable unnecessary space waste.
+- For model training, one only needs the source files, so other files, e.g. images, binaries, documentation, etc., need to be cleaned to avoid a considerable unnecessary space waste.
+This scripts does this automatically on each repository after cloning.

 - Doing a `git clone` clones the entire history by default.
 Again, this is a huge unnecessary space waste, especially with top repositories which have a